WWI Most Effective Fighter:

 Approximately 1,500 man hours are required to assemble the kit depending on the power plant, configuration and covering material selected.

 Time Frame of Kit Arrival:

 Although we inventory many of the metal fittings for these kits, most wood and other components will not be fabricated until receipt of your order.
-Please allow 4-6 months depending on our production back-log and availability of raw materials.
+Please allow 6-8 months depending on our production back-log and availability of raw materials.